 Because I’m often around as a watchful, engaged eye and I’m intent on growing and learning myself.

-There’s an invisible education in our homeschools: family dynamics, how we all engage one another, what our internal focus is, and not just what we say it is, but what it actually is, and how each family member perceives that internal focus.
+There’s an invisible education in our homeschools: family dynamics, how we all engage one another, and not just what we say it is, but what it actually is, and how each family member perceives that.

 Julie Bogart’s encouraging words, in her Brave Learner book, are about the invisible education: